 OK, enough with the jokes.
 Just look and see how easy it is to make.

-1 Tbsp.
-Ground Flax-Seed + 3 Tbsp.
-Warm Water
+1 tablespoon Ground Flax-Seed + 3 tablespoon Warm Water

 That’s How To Make A Flax-Egg

 Oh, and unlike “real” eggs that will clog your arteries with fat and cholesterol, this egg is one of your heart’s best friends.
 It’s loaded with Omega-3’s, protein, and fiber!
 Now, you tell me how many “eggs” are good for your heart and a good poop.

 You know, it really is the little things in life, like flaxseed eggs, that make it worth living.
 And, knowing what to use in place eggs and oil for recipes will help you succeed and be happy.
 See, you thought this was going to be a meaningless and boring post.
 You didn’t know it would forever change your life.
 You’re welcome!

 Be sure and SUBSCRIBE HERE to get all my latest recipes.Print

 A simple guide on how to make a great egg substitute for vegan / plant-based cooking and baking.
 One flax-egg replaces one regular egg.

 - 1 round heaping tablespoon ground flaxseed (flaxseed meal)

 - 2 ½ – 3 tablespoon warm water